imsoumya18/upsc_bot/README.md

 </p>

 <p>
-  <b>HOWEVER,</b> <br>if you are preparing for UPSC Civil Service Examination too, then you know the need of daily newspaper and magazine reading, as it carries a major weightage in Current Affairs section.
-And like most of the aspirants, you may also download the PDF of the newspaper, magazine by visiting some websites.
+  <b>HOWEVER,</b> <br>If you are preparing for UPSC Civil Service Examination too, then you know the need of daily newspaper and magazine reading, as it carries a major weightage in Current Affairs section.
+And like most of the aspirants, you too probably download the PDFs of the newspaper, magazine by visiting some websites.
 Why waste time searching on Google?
 Here is a quick solution.
 </p>

-**JUST ADD THIS BOT TO YOUR SERVER & TYPE '--hindu' FOR DAILY THE HINDU NEWSPAPER & '--yojana' FOR MONTHLY YOJANA MAGAZINE.
-LET'S GET SMARTER!!😎**
+**JUST ADD THIS BOT TO YOUR SERVER & TYPE '--hindu' FOR DAILY THE HINDU NEWSPAPER, '--htimes' FOR DAILY HINDUSTAN TIMES NEWSPAPER & '--yojana' FOR MONTHLY YOJANA MAGAZINE.
+LET'S WORK SMARTER, NOT HARDER!!😎**

-Type '--help' for help
+ALSO, Type '--help' for help

+**CURRENTLY, THE BOT IS SENDING THE HINDU & HINDUSTAN TIMES DAILY AUTOMATICALLY WITHOUT ANY COMMAND @8 AM IST TO SOME SPECIFIC CHANNELS.
+TO ENROLL FOR YOUR CHANNEL FOR THIS DAILY AUTOMATIC SCHEDULE, MAIL ME(soumyadeep184@gmail.com) YOUR CHANNEL'S ID.**

+Don't know how to get channel ID?
+Don't worry.
+Find it [here.](https://support.discord.com/hc/en-us/articles/206346498-Where-can-I-find-my-User-Server-Message-ID-)

-To add the bot to your server,
+To add the bot to your server, click [here.](https://discord.com/api/oauth2/authorize?client_id=842376092505473074&permissions=2148005952&scope=bot)
-<a href="https://discord.com/api/oauth2/authorize?client_id=842376092505473074&permissions=2148001856&scope=bot">click here.</a>

-In case of any problem mail me: <a href="mailto:soumyadeep184@gmail.com">soumyadeep184@gmail.com</a>
+In case of any problem mail me: soumyadeep184@gmail.com

 ![forthebadge made-by-soumya](https://img.shields.io/badge/CREATED_BY-SOUMYA-blue)